 Choose A Framework – I Chose Genesis

 WordPress comes ready-made with tons of free themes that you can use right away, but they are not connected to larger frameworks like Thesis and Genesis.
-I’m no expert on frameworks, but here’s a good definition of the three best ones and why frameworks are better than stand-alone themes.
+I'm no expert on frameworks, but here's a good definition of the three best ones and why frameworks are better than stand-alone themes.
 It comes from one of my favorite blogs for blogging tips, Momcomm.
 I chose Genesis because I read over and over again that it is the best that exists.
 Why?
-It has super clean code which makes load times faster, it’s very search engine friendly, it comes with built-in SEO (search engine optimization) features, and comes with an excellent support forum.
+It has super clean code, which makes load times faster; it's very search engine friendly; it comes with built-in SEO (search engine optimization) features, and it comes with an excellent support forum.
 Plus, it has lots of themes that are highly customizable.
 Wanna read more about it?
 Click here.

-I bought Genesis from Studio Press (another highly recommended company, so I went for it) as a package deal (Genesis by itself is $59.95) with another theme that didn’t work for me, and Studio Press refunded my money no questions asked!
+I bought Genesis from Studio Press (another highly recommended company, so I went for it) as a package deal (Genesis by itself is $59.95) with another theme that didn't work for me, and Studio Press refunded my money, no questions asked!
 I was very impressed and happy with the customer service.
-They also have an excellent support forum where I got help for the specific theme I bought from the developer of theme herself!
+They also have an excellent support forum where I got help for the specific theme I bought from the developer of the theme herself!
 She was quick to respond and very helpful.

 Buy A Theme to Go With the Framework – I Chose Dynamik